 Research

-The Phillips Lab is focused on studying the function and regulation of biochemical pathways in protozoal parasites, and on exploiting these pathways for new drug discovery.
-We have two major projects of longstanding interest:
+The Phillips Lab studies the function and regulation of biochemical pathways in protozoal parasites with the goal to exploit these pathways for new drug discovery.
+Major projects include:

 • The polyamine biosynthetic pathway in Trypanosoma brucei